 Outlook - Demand for CompX's products increased during the first quarter of 2011 compared to the prior year as conditions in the overall economy improved.
-However during the later part of the second quarter customer orders were flat, which appeared to be consistent with the overall economic activity in North America during May and June.
-It is uncertain whether sales growth will return over the next several months or continue to be flat.
-While changes in market demand are not within our control, CompX is focused on the areas it can impact.
+However, during the latter part of the second quarter and continuing into the third quarter, customer orders were flat which appeared to be consistent with the overall economic activity in North America during the period.
+It is uncertain whether sales growth will return over the next several months.
+While changes in market demand are not within its control, CompX is focused on the areas it can impact.
 Staffing levels are continuously evaluated in relation to sales order rates which may result in headcount adjustments, to the extent possible, to match staffing levels with demand.
-CompX expects its continuous lean manufacturing and cost improvement initiatives, such as the consolidation of its Furniture Components facilities, to positively impact productivity and result in a more efficient infrastructure.
+CompX expects its continuous lean manufacturing and cost improvement initiatives, such as the consolidation of its Furniture Components facilities, will positively impact productivity and result in a more efficient infrastructure.
 Additionally, CompX continues to seek opportunities to gain market share in markets it currently serves, expand into new markets and develop new product features in order to mitigate the impact of changes in demand as well as broaden its sales base.

 Volatility in the costs of commodity raw materials is ongoing.
 CompX's primary commodity raw materials are steel, brass, alloyed zinc and stainless steel which together represent approximately 17% of its total cost of sales.
-Compared to the first six months of 2010, cost of these raw materials increased in 2011 between approximately 14% and 22%.
+Compared to the first nine months of 2010, CompX's cost of these raw materials increased in 2011 between approximately 14% and 24%.
 CompX generally seeks to mitigate the impact of fluctuations in commodity raw material costs on its margins through improvements in production efficiencies or other operating cost reductions as well as occasionally executing larger quantity tactical spot buys of these raw materials, which may result in higher inventory balances for a period of time.
-In the event that CompX is unable to offset commodity raw material cost increases with other cost reductions, it may be difficult to recover those cost increases through increased product selling prices or surcharges due to the competitive nature of the markets served by its products.
+In the event CompX is unable to offset commodity raw material cost increases with other cost reductions, it may be difficult to recover those cost increases through increased product selling prices or surcharges due to the competitive nature of the markets served by its products.
+Additionally, significant surcharges may negatively affect CompX's margins as they typically only recover the increased cost of the raw material without adding margin dollars resulting in a lower margin percentage.
 Consequently, overall operating margins may be affected by commodity raw material cost pressures as is currently the case.

-As discussed in Note 12 to our Condensed Consolidated Financial Statements, CompX has been involved in certain patent infringement litigation, which has in the past resulted in our incurring significant litigation expense.
+As discussed in Note 12 to the Condensed Consolidated Financial Statements, CompX has been involved in certain patent infringement litigation, which has in the past resulted in it incurring significant litigation expense.
 With the settlement reached during the first quarter of 2011, CompX does not expect to incur significant litigation expense relating to these patent infringement claims going forward.

-The U.S. dollar weakened in 2011 in comparison to the Canadian dollar and the New Taiwan dollar, which are the primary currencies of CompX's non-US operations.
-We currently expect the U.S. dollar to continue to weaken during 2011 or remain below the rates that were in effect in 2010, which will likely have a negative impact on CompX's 2011 results in comparison to 2010.
+The U.S. dollar weakened in 2011 in comparison to the Canadian dollar and the New Taiwan dollar, which are the primary currencies of CompX's non-U.S. operations.
+At the end of the third quarter the U.S. dollar significantly strengthened although we expect this to be temporary and expect the U.S. dollar will weaken during the fourth quarter and remain below rates that were in effect in 2010, which will likely have a negative impact on

+CompX's 2011 results in comparison to 2010.
 When practical, CompX will seek to mitigate the negative impact of changes in currency exchange rates on its results by entering into currency hedging contracts.
-However, such strategies can not fully mitigate the negative impact of changes in currency exchange rates.
+However, such strategies cannot fully mitigate the negative impact of changes in currency exchange rates